alshpak/kafka_data_viewer/README.md

 # Kafka Data Viewer

-Desktop UI Tool for Kafka that provides ability to read and publish kafka records.
+This tool is desktop UI Client for Kafka that provides ability to read and publish kafka records.

 # Description